Director of Undergraduate Studies: Prof. Walter Frisch, 613 Dodge; 854-1256; email@example.com

 Associates in Music Performance (continued)

-The Columbia major in music provides the aspiring musician or scholar with a wide range of ways of thinking about music (performance-related, theoretical, historical, cultural, and compositional) while enabling students to concentrate on the aspects of music that interest them the most-from popular and world musics to computer music.
-One of the fascinations of the discipline of music is that there is hardly any field of inquiry that it cannot connect with.
-In the Medieval period, for example, music was grouped with arithmetic, geometry, and astronomy as part of the Quadrivium, not as one of the arts.
-Our faculty engage in cultural studies (ethnomusicology), connect with faculty in other departments (i.e., English, Philosophy, and Psychology), engage with current literary theory, and are on the cutting edge of technological change.
-Students who have a passion for music in any of the following areas—performance, music history, composition, or ethnography—and have already developed basic skills in one or more of them should consider a major in music.
+The music major provides aspiring musicians and/or scholars with a wide range of ways to think about music (performance-related, theoretical, historical, cultural, and compositional) and to concentrate on the aspects of music that most interest them—from popular and world music to computer music.
+Our faculty engage in cultural studies (i.e., ethnomusicology) and with current literary theory, connect with faculty of other departments (i.e., English, Philosophy, and Psychology), and are on the cutting edge of technological change.
+Students who have a passion for music and who have already developed basic skills in areas including performance, music history, composition, or ethnography, should consider a major in music.

 Individual lessons on instruments listed under Courses of Instruction may be taken for one half hour per week for 1 point of credit or one full hour for 2 points.

-See the Music Performance Web site for audition information and description of activities.
+See Music Performance website for audition and activity information.

-Piano practice rooms in Broadway and East Campus dormitories may be reserved, at a nominal fee, upon application to the Music Department in 621 Dodge.
+Piano practice rooms in the Broadway and East Campus dormitories may be reserved, at a nominal fee, upon application to the Music Department, 621 Dodge.
 Applications should be made during the second week of classes.
-Schapiro Hall has seven “walk-in” practice rooms that are assigned on a firstcome, first-served basis.
+Schapiro Hall has seven “walk-in” practice rooms that are assigned on a first-come, first-served basis.
 The organ studio in St. Paul’s Chapel is available for organ practice.
 Arrangements should be made with the associate in organ performance during the first week of classes.

 Courses in which a grade of D or lower has been received do not count toward the major or concentration requirements.

-For departmental honors, see the director of undergraduate studies during the first week of the first semester of the senior year.
+For departmental honors, see the director of undergraduate studies during the first week of the first semester of senior year.
 A formal written proposal is required.
-Normally no more than 10 percent of the graduating majors in the department each year may receive departmental honors.
+Normally no more than 10% of the graduating majors in the department each year may receive departmental honors.